Characters: The Order of the Stick: The Order of the Stick

 - Feather Fingers: Although he doesn't manipulate anything with his wings, he often gestures with them (even while flying), most commonly to "raise a finger" or point at someone.

-- Fire-Forged Friends: His relationship with Vaarsuvius becomes this at the end of the "Don't Split The Party" arc.
+- Fire-Forged Friends: His relationship with Vaarsuvius becomes this at the end of the "Don't Split the Party" arc.

 - Good Counterpart: To Qarr.

-- Intellectual Animal: Once acknowledged as such.
+- Intellectual Animal: Once acknowledged as such he becomes such.